Bay Adelaide Centre - West Tower

 Toronto, ON M5H 2S7

 Jeff Citron is a partner working in the Banking and Finance Law Group, the Hospitality Law Group and the Entertainment and Sports Law Group of Goodmans LLP.
-His multi-faceted practice focuses primarily on the areas of bank financing, high-yield debt, and credit restructurings, as well as on hospitality law and sports law.
+His multi-faceted practice focuses primarily on the areas of corporate lending and credit restructurings, as well as on hospitality and sports law matters.

-In almost 30 years of practice, Jeff has developed extensive experience in a broad range of legal matters, including complex domestic and international secured lending and corporate finance transactions, high-yield note offerings, mergers and acquisitions and debt restructuring transactions.
-Clients represented in the Banking and Finance area have included The Toronto-Dominion Bank, Fortress Credit Corp., GE Capital, Morneau Shepell, Clairvest Group, Masonite International Corporation and Cineplex Inc.
+In over 30 years of practice, Jeff has developed extensive experience in a broad range of legal matters, including complex domestic and international secured lending and corporate finance transactions, high-yield note offerings, mergers and acquisitions and debt restructuring transactions.
+Clients represented in the Banking and Finance area have included The Toronto-Dominion Bank, Fortress Credit Corp., Morneau Shepell, Clairvest Group, Masonite International Corporation and Cineplex Inc.

 Jeff’s practice also includes extensive experience representing owners and operators of hotels and resorts with the acquisition, financing, operation and management of hotels, resorts and mixed-use projects in North America, Europe, Asia, Africa, Central America and the Caribbean.
-Jeff’s work includes complex negotiations in hotel management agreements, hotel restaurant license agreements and with financial institutions financing the development and operation of these properties.
-Most recently, Jeff has been involved in transactions for hotel operators relating to the following properties: Solage, Castiloga, Auberge Resorts Collection; Chileno Bay Resort and Residences, Auberge Resorts Collection; Esperanza, Auberge Resorts Collection; and Four Seasons properties located in Toronto, Costa Rica, Paris, New York City, Jakarta, Moscow and Langkawi.
+Jeff’s work includes complex negotiations in hotel management agreements, hotel restaurant license agreements and financing agreements with financial institutions involved in financing the development and operation of these properties.

 From 1995 to 2000, Jeff took leave from Goodmans to act as full-time associate counsel to the National Hockey League Players’ Association and was lead NHLPA counsel in drafting the 1995 collective bargaining agreement.
 In addition, Jeff acted as lead NHLPA representative on the Investment Committee of the NHL Players’ Pension Plan, as well as chairman and secretary of the board of trustees for the NHL Players’ Pension Plan from 1999-2001.
 Jeff returned to Goodmans in 2000, and has continued to practice in the sports law area as part of his multi-faceted practice, advising both current and former athletes and their representatives.